devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 ## Troubleshooting

-•	If your on-premises instances are showing offline, make sure the ssm-agent was re-started after the SSM activation process.
+•	If your on-premisess instances are showing offline, make sure the ssm-agent was re-started after the SSM activation process.